Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Minnesota Twins will play on Tuesday at T-Mobile Park, at 9:40 PM ET, with J.P.
-Crawford and Byron Buxton among those expected to step up at the plate.
+Mike Ford and the Seattle Mariners will square off against Carlos Correa and the Minnesota Twins at T-Mobile Park on Wednesday.

-The favored Mariners have -130 moneyline odds against the underdog Twins, who are listed at +110.
-The game's total has been set at 7.5 runs.
+The favored Mariners have -150 moneyline odds to win against the underdog Twins, who are listed at +125.
+The game's over/under is set at 7.5 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.